kmaschi/cf-wfp-delete-example/README.md

 # Cloudflare Workers for Platforms Delete Issue

+## Resolution

 When deleting platform workers, the dispatch worker appears to serve the dispatch worker for a brief period of time.
 This results in unexpected behavior from a platform tenant's perspective where they may observe their worker serving requests.

+**Update from Cloudflare**: Deletes are not instant and sometimes take around a minute to completely clean up, even if deployments are under the "all-at-once" deployment model.
+The recommended approach would be to stop routing requests to the deleted platform worker yourself, which may involve some state such as KV to track who has entered this delete state.

 ## Setup